Convert HEIC to JPG - iPhone Photos on Any Device

 Does the conversion happen in my browser or on a server?

 Both paths exist, and you choose.
 The default convert button uploads the file over HTTPS for fast server-side decoding, then sends the JPG, PNG, WebP, or PDF back to your device.
-There is also an opt-in "Or convert in your browser - no upload" panel: pick a HEIC photo there and it is decoded and re-encoded entirely on your device, so the file never leaves your browser.
-Use the in-browser panel when you want to keep the photo off any server; use the default upload path for the full batch and format options.
+There is also an opt-in "Or convert in your browser - no upload" panel: drop one photo or a whole batch there and each one is decoded and re-encoded on your own device, so the files never leave your browser.
+That panel converts the batch one photo at a time and gives you a preview and a download button for each, plus a single ZIP of the set.
+Use it whenever you want the photos to stay off any server; use the default upload path when you want the combined multi-page PDF, which only the server builds.